duffney/duffney.io/content/directives.md

 ---

 > Use the experiences of others to influence your decisions without making them for you.
 Their trials might be your triumph.

+---

+> Wisdom is acquired by reflecting on the application of knowledge.
+The application of knowledge is your experience.